opsnoopop/api_bun_postgresql/README.md

-# Bun API with MySQL
+# Bun API with PostgreSQL

-A simple Bun API application and MySQL, containerized with Docker.
+A simple Bun API application and PostgreSQL, containerized with Docker.

 ## Technology Stack